skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ![](images/map_mar_tesaro.gif)

 They have been to Tal Podere and Hillstead.
-Garret would stick out too much in the Halfling-dominated Hillstead.
+Garret would stick out too much in the halfling-dominated Hillstead.
 He wasn't in Tal Podere when the party stopped there for a few days, and that would be an unlikely hiding place.
 Dockhouse was much too small to enter unnoticed, and Sar Diga seems a bit too out-of-the-way.
 He wasn't in Della Minera on any